Parker County, Texas: Demographics

+The United States Census Bureau estimated that in 2023, Parker County’s population was 173,494.
+It was also estimated that the county was 15.1% Hispanic or Latino, 79.6% NH White, 1.8% NH Black, 0.9% NH Asian, 0.7% NH Native American, 0.1% NH Pacific Islander, 1.8% NH Multiracial.

 Politics

 Parker County, like most suburban counties in the Dallas–Fort Worth metropolitan area, has been a Republican stronghold for decades.
 Republicans have held all public offices since 1999 and the county has not voted for a Democratic presidential candidate since 1976.